airbytehq/airbyte/docs/project-overview/code-of-conduct.md

 This is a public forum; do not contact individual members of this community without their explicit permission, independent of reason.

 ## Rule 5: No soliciting!
 If you’re a vendor, you may advertise your product in #shameless-plugs.
-Advertising your product anywhere else, especially in DMs, is strictly against the rules.
+Advertising your product anywhere else, especially in direct messages (DMs), is strictly against the rules.
 We are appreciative when recruiters and vendors identify themselves through their Slack username.

 ## Rule 6: Don't spam tags.